 We realized we had to rebuild the approach.
 We stopped pitching the platform immediately, removed scheduling links from early messages, and focused on disarming, peer-level conversations.
 Better targeting and cleaner triggers made the campaign easier to manage and easier for prospects to answer.

-Our winning campaign cadence discarded long corporate messaging blocks in favor of brief, highly conversational Slack-style interactions.
+Our winning campaign cadence discarded long corporate messaging blocks in favor of brief, conversational Slack-style interactions.
 By spacing our touchpoints carefully, we gave prospects room to breathe and reply naturally.

 - Step 1: The Low-Friction Invite (Day 1): A brief connection note under 150 characters.
 It references a shared community or public comment, with exactly 0% sales pitch.